groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Computer Graphics Metafile (.cgm) is a free, platform-independent, international standard metafile format for storing and exchanging of vector graphics (2D), raster graphics, and text.
-CGM uses object-oriented approach and many function provisions for image production.
+Represents a Computer Graphics Metafile (.cgm), which is a free, platform-independent, international standard metafile format for storing and exchanging vector graphics (2D), raster graphics, and text.
+CGM uses an object-oriented approach and provides many functions for image production.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/page-description-language/cgm